ianstormtaylor/hpmor/Readme.md

 ![Volume 1: Harry Potter and the Methods of Rationality](1%20-%20Harry%20Potter%20and%20the%20Methods%20of%20Rationality/cover.png)

 > Every inch of wall space is covered by a bookcase.
 Each bookcase has six shelves, going almost to the ceiling.
 Some bookshelves are stacked to the brim with hardback books: science, maths, history, and everything else.
-Other shelves have to layers of paperback science fiction, with the back layer of books propps up on old tissue...
+Other shelves have to layers of paperback science fiction, with the back layer of books propps up on old tissue boxes or lengths of...

 ```yaml
 Title: Harry Potter and the Methods of Rationality